The ‘Needs to Know’

 40. So to finish this walk we head up the steps & emerge again where our video link first started.

-Well….what a fantastic walk around the city of my birthplace that was.
+Well….what a fantastic walk around the city of our birthplace that was.

-Just to finish off though there’s a couple of other things I want to mention about this amazing city & both relate to aeroplanes which Lincoln is famous for…
+Just to finish off though there’s a couple of other things we want to mention about this amazing city & both relate to aeroplanes which Lincoln is famous for…